Chair of the Board

-Before moving to the higher education sector Christine worked for several years for the British Council, with postings in London and overseas.
-Christine's higher education career includes 14 years at the University of Birmingham as director of strategic planning and acting academic registrar.
-Before that she worked at Aston University and the University of East Anglia.
+Christine's higher education career includes 14 years at the University of Birmingham as director of strategic planning and acting academic registrar, plus posts at Aston University and the University of East Anglia.
+Before moving to the higher education sector Christine worked for several years for the British Council.

-Christine is a member of executive of AHUA (the Association of Heads of University Administration), the Leadership Foundation’s Governance Advisory Forum, and a school governor.
+Christine's areas of professional expertise include change management, business intelligence and performance measurement.
+She is a member of the executive of the Association of Heads of University Administration and the Leadership Foundation’s Governance Advisory Forum.

 Associate Dean of Global Business, London Business School

-Wendy serves on the Investment Advisory Board of SEP LLP and is a Trustee of the Leadership Foundation for Higher Education.
-She holds Honorary Degrees from Strathclyde University and UWS, spent a decade as a Visiting Professor at Strathclyde and co-edited New Wealth for Old Nations (Princeton Uni Press, 2005).
-She has sat on the Advisory Boards of the Social Market Foundation, Reform Scotland, Demos and is an FTSE Woman to Watch 2013.
+Wendy serves on the Investment Advisory Board of SEP LLP and is a trustee of the Leadership Foundation.
+She holds honorary degrees from Strathclyde University and UWS and spent a decade as a visiting professor at Strathclyde.
+She has sat on the advisory boards of the Social Market Foundation, Reform Scotland, Demos and is an FTSE Woman to Watch 2013.

 Vice-Chancellor, University of Bath